Frequently Asked Questions

 A client receiving services in one area may also receive some concurrent coaching services and educational classes for free by virtue of being an active client in good standing (as detailed in the Client's Service Plan).

 Individuals are responsible for the fees for individual sessions.
-Group members are responsible for their group fees.
+Group members are responsible for their own group fees.
 For all sessions except group sessions, when more than one person is present at a session, the fee is split equally among participants, unless determined otherwise by mutual consent confirmed in writing.

-I bill $60/hour (prorated) for administrative tasks that you may require such as report writing for court, attendance at meetings, responding to extensive emails, or engaging in extensive phone consultations which you have requested or initiated that go beyond the scope of what was included in your Service Plan.
+I bill $30/15 minutes for administrative tasks that you may require such as report writing for court, attendance at meetings, responding to extensive emails, or engaging in extensive phone consultations which you have requested or initiated that go beyond the scope of what was included in your Service Plan.
 I will provide notice when a request is considered above and beyond scope of services outlined in the Service Plan so there are no surprises regarding billing for such services.

 Coexistus LLC reserves the right to update or modify this service/fee structure as needed.
 Fees quoted in an active Service Plan cannot be modified by the program prior to the 90 day review except by mutual consent (client and provider), confirmed in writing.